 - IP or Hostname Host where PostgreSQL database server is running.
-Default is "localhost". (e.g.<hostname> or <IP address>) - Port Port the PostgreSQL database is running.
+Default is "localhost". (e.g.<hostname> or <IP address>) - Port Listening port of the PostgreSQL database server.
 Default is 5432. - Database Name of PostgreSQL database for server data collection.
-The agent will monitor all databases by default, but this is the database that will be accessed for primary data collection. - Username User that can connect to the PostgreSQL server being monitored - Password Password of the user that can connect to the PostgreSQL server being monitored. - Use SSL?
-Whether to connect to the PostgreSQL server using SSL.
-If using an SSL client certificate, it must be imported into the FgIAM's JRE keystore.
+The agent will monitor all databases by default, but this is the database that will be accessed for primary data collection. - Username User that can connect to the PostgreSQL server being monitored - Password Password of the user that can connect to the PostgreSQL server being monitored.